flaupretre/terraform-ssh-tunnel/README.md

 ### AWS CLI

-The 'ssm' gateway type requires AWS CLI to be installed and configured (the profile whose name is passed as 'aws_profile' must be defined).
+The 'ssm' and the `ssm_direct` gateway types requires AWS CLI to be installed and configured (the profile whose name is passed as 'aws_profile' must be defined).

-The EC2 gateway instance must run an SSM agent configured to allow SSM SSH sessions and permissions must be set accordingly.
+The EC2 gateway or ECS task instance must run an SSM agent configured to allow SSM sessions and permissions must be set accordingly.
 IAM policies must also allow access from the EC2 gateway to the target host & port.

 ### Kubectl